Collapsed in Sunbeams

 Collapsed in Sunbeams is the debut studio album by British singer-songwriter Arlo Parks, released via Transgressive Records on 29 January 2021.
 The album received widespread acclaim, with many music critics praising Parks' versatility and vulnerability.
 The record was supported by seven singles including "Black Dog" and "Hurt".
-The album won the 2021 Mercury Prize.
-The album was nominated for Best Alternative Music Album at the 64th Annual Grammy Awards.
+The album won the 2021 Mercury Prize, and was nominated for Best Alternative Music Album at the 64th Annual Grammy Awards.

 Background and recording

 Prior to the release of Collapsed in Sunbeams, Parks had recorded and independently released two extended plays, namely Super Sad Generation (2019) and Sophie (2019), since her solo debut in 2018 with the song "Cola".
 In early October 2020, Parks revealed via social media that she had finished recording "the album".
 She had prior told NME in July 2020 that she had been "doing a lot of writing" and thinking about exactly what she wanted to express in her "first big cohesive statement of intent".

 Parks told NME in October 2020 that the album is "a series of vignettes and intimate portraits surrounding [her] adolescence and the people that shaped it.
 It is rooted in storytelling and nostalgia – I want it to feel both universal and hyper specific."
 Speaking to Billboard, she said that while recording during the COVID-19 pandemic she was "mining these deep-rooted, sometimes traumatic places [at a time] when the world was crumbling around [her]."

 Parks and Los Angeles-based songwriter and record producer Gianluca Buccellati co-wrote every song on the record, with the latter producing all its music.
 They both work in various Airbnb apartments as they have "neutral energy" and "blank spaces where [the duo] can forge their own creative bubble."
 The track "Green Eyes" features uncredited work from American singer-songwriter Clairo who provides both guitar and background vocals.